soohoe/laravel-grocery-store/README.md

 markdown
 Copy code

-8. Start the development server:
+6. Start the development server:

 php artisan serve

-csharp
-Copy code

 Now, visit `http://127.0.0.1:8000` in your browser to access the Laravel Grocery Store application.